Isangeles/flame/README.md

 ```
 Description: enables engine debug mode(shows debug messages in engine log), 'true' enables mode, everything else sets mode disabled.

+## Contributing
+You are welcome to contribute to project development.

+If you looking for things to do, then check TODO file.

+When you finish, open pull request to merge your changes with main branch.

 ## Contact
 * Isangeles <<dev@isangeles.pl>>